 Offerings in Bali

-Everywhere you go in Bali you see colourful baskets full of flowers, food and incense.
+No matter where you go in Bali, you see colourful baskets full of flowers, food and incense.
 At every door, office, airport, crossroad, often even in the middle of the road.
 They were often object of my photos as Balinese people take a really good care of the details.
 Cute, little baskets will have fresh flowers, incenses and sometimes tiny cookie or candy for the spirits.
 How adorable!
 OK, candy was wrapped in a plastic paper, so modern offerings stop to be eco-friendly.
 I even saw some having cigarets!

 Balinese make offerings to both gods and demons.
 The object of their religious practices is to maintain a balance between good and bad.
 An offering is supposed to be a kind of self-sacrifice: people spend lots of time and money making the offering.